wombleton/gitlaw-nz/acts/M/Marine Insurance Act 1908.md

     (3) In particular,---

-    *   (a) Where the policy is void, or is avoided by the insurer as from the commencement of the risk, the premium is returnable, provided that there has been no fraud or illegality on the part of the assured; but if the risk is not apportionable, and has once attached, the premium is not returnable:
+    *   (a) where the policy is void, or is avoided by the insurer as from the commencement of the risk, the premium is returnable, provided that there has been no fraud or illegality on the part of the assured; but if the risk is not apportionable, and has once attached, the premium is not returnable:

-    *   (b) Where the subject-matter insured or part thereof has never been imperilled, the premium or, as the case may be, a proportionate part thereof is returnable:
+    *   (b) where the subject-matter insured or part thereof has never been imperilled, the premium or, as the case may be, a proportionate part thereof is returnable:

-        Provided that where the subject-matter has been insured **lost or not lost,** and has arrived in safety at the time when the contract is concluded, the premium is not returnable unless at such time the insurer knew of the safe arrival:
+    *   Provided that where the subject-matter has been insured **lost or not lost,** and has arrived in safety at the time when the contract is concluded, the premium is not returnable unless at such time the insurer knew of the safe arrival:

-    *   (c) Where the assured has no insurable interest throughout the currency of the risk, the premium is returnable; provided that this rule does not apply to a policy effected by way of gaming or wagering:
+    *   (c) where the assured has no insurable interest throughout the currency of the risk, the premium is returnable; provided that this rule does not apply to a policy effected by way of gaming or wagering:

-    *   (d) Where the assured has a defeasible interest which is terminated during the currency of the risk, the premium is not returnable:
+    *   (d) where the assured has a defeasible interest which is terminated during the currency of the risk, the premium is not returnable:

-    *   (e) Where the assured has overinsured under an unvalued policy, a proportionate part of the premium is returnable:
+    *   (e) where the assured has overinsured under an unvalued policy, a proportionate part of the premium is returnable:

-    *   (f) Subject to the foregoing provisions, where the assured has overinsured by double insurance, a proportionate part of the several premiums is returnable:
+    *   (f) subject to the foregoing provisions, where the assured has overinsured by double insurance, a proportionate part of the several premiums is returnable:

-        Provided that if the policies are effected at different times, and any earlier policy has at any time borne the entire risk, or if a claim has been paid on the policy in respect of the full sum insured thereby, no premium is returnable in respect of that policy; and when the double insurance is effected knowingly by the assured, no premium is returnable.
+    *   Provided that if the policies are effected at different times, and any earlier policy has at any time borne the entire risk, or if a claim has been paid on the policy in respect of the full sum insured thereby, no premium is returnable in respect of that policy; and when the double insurance is effected knowingly by the assured, no premium is returnable.

     Compare: 1907 No 24 s 84

-## Mutual insurance
+#### Mutual insurance

 ##### 85 Modification of Act in case of mutual insurance